MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway.md

 - *Hybrid-joined*: You join the device to both an Active Directory domain and an Azure AD tenant
 - *HTTP*: On the management point properties, you set the client connections to **HTTP**
 - *HTTPS*: On the management point properties, you set the client connections to **HTTPS**
 - *E-HTTP*: On the site properties, Client Computer Communication tab, you set the site system settings to **HTTPS or HTTP**, and you enable the option to **Use Configuration Manager-generated certificates for HTTP site systems**.
-You configure the management point for HTTP or HTTPS.
+You configure the management point for HTTP, the HTTP management point is ready for both HTTP and HTTPS communication (token auth scenarios).